Jurassic Pouch Part I: The Invaders

 Texas food had better be good.

-Fusion the Horse was headed south over the grasslands north of the Rio Grande.
+Fusion the Horse paced south over the grasslands north of the Rio Grande.
 This close to the river’s estuary, on the Gulf of Mexico, there were squishy bits here and there, but Fusion knew exactly where they were.
 The horse threaded its way across the Texas marshes.

 Of Oats.

-The sharp report of a sonic boom started Fusion from the reverie.
+The sharp report of a sonic boom started the horse from reverie.
 Fusion looked up, blinked, and snorted.

 In the sky above South Padre Island, a silver form descended from the southwest, the upper stage of a passenger rocket shuttle.
 Its stainless steel fusilage glinted in the late afternoon Texas sun.
 The shuttle was coming in hot.
-Not straight down, but at a steep but ever shallowing angle.
-The bells of the shuttle’s engines glowed a dull orange, bearing the brunt of re-entry heating as the shuttle shed velocity, trading speed for heat.
+Not straight down, but at a steep angle which grew more vertical as the ship decelerated through the thicker part of the atmosphere.
+The bells of its engines glowed a dull orange, bearing the brunt of re-entry heating as the shuttle shed velocity, trading heat for speed.

 Captain MaryLiz Bender flipped the horse’s reins.
 “Come on, Fusion, let’s go to the house!”